jincheng9/crack_the_code_interview/Concepts and Algorithms/Bit Manipulation.md

   * x ^ x = 0s        &nbsp;&nbsp;&nbsp;&nbsp;    x & x = x      &nbsp;&nbsp;&nbsp;&nbsp;    x | x = x

 ## Common bit tasks: get, set, clear, and update bit

+The ith bit means that the rightmost bit as the 0th bit, count from right to left.

 1. get: get the ith bit (from the right)

 	```cpp